 With just over 20 laps remaining, Vickers clipped Stewart just enough to send him into the tire barrier ahead of turn 11, ending Stewart’s day.
-Vickers finished 36th that afternoon but it was Stewart that got the last laugh as he still went on to win his third Cup Series title.
+Vickers finished 36th that afternoon.
+However, Stewart got the last laugh as he still went on to win his third Cup Series title.

-Oddly enough, Stewart later hired Vickers as an interim driver for Stewart-Haas Racing when he was unable to compete early in the 2016 season following a dune buggy accident.
+Oddly enough, Stewart later hired Vickers as an interim driver for Stewart-Haas Racing when he could not compete early in the 2016 season following a dune buggy accident.